jorgeTellols/WeatherReport_Techincal_Test/README.md

 - HTML
 - CSS

-No frameworks used (technically React is a library hehe).
+No frameworks used (technically React is a library ☝️🤓).

 ## How do I navigate through the files?